skimberk/dwa-p2/README.md

 Will be given during my section.

 ##Details for teaching team
-The file `save-words.js` was used to generate the word list.
+The file `save-words.js` was used to generate the word list (which contains 4641 words).

 AJAX is used to fetch new passwords.